Jericho Name Meaning: Origins and Significance

 Jericho in Arabic Language

 Jericho has a different meaning in Arabic than it does in Hebrew.
 In Arabic, the name Jericho is spelled “Ariha.”
 This name means “rough” or “strange.”
-While this meaning is quite different from the Hebrew interpretation of Jericho, it still suggests a name that is complex and intriguing.
+While this meaning is quite different from the Hebrew interpretation of Jericho, it still suggests a name that is complex & intriguing.

 Jericho as a Baby Name